urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

     byte byteValue()
     short shortValue()

+String class
+  Extends Object and implements CharSequence
+  It is final, so it cannot be extended
+  Strings are immutable, so it is impossible to change the contents of a string once created
+  \u escape can be used to represent unicode characters, for example \u2665 represents a ♥ String.format() allows to created strings with special format, substituting character sequences like %s for another string, or %d for integers Formatter class can be used for advance control over string format, like locale-based formatting Strings can be converted into their bytes representation using the getBytes() method

 Integer Pool
   Caches integer values between -128 and 127 (inclusive).
   When an integer within this range is created using autoboxing or the valueOf() method,